heloisermo/Work_Organizer/README.md

 # Task Organizer

+## Demo
+Please wath the demo video on the DevinciLearning deposit (too big to be put here)

 ## Overview

 Work Organizer is a simple and intuitive web application designed to help users manage their daily tasks effectively.
 It provides users with the tools to create, track, and organize their tasks in a user-friendly dashboard.
 The application includes a login system, a task management interface, a calendar for dated tasks, and a pie chart for task status visualization.